shohey1226/llm_memory/README.md

 ## LLM Memory Components

 1. LlmMemory::Wernicke: Responsible for loading external data (currently from files).
 More loader types are planned for future development.

+> Wernicke's area in brain is involved in the comprehension of written and spoken language

 2. LlmMemory::Hippocampus: Handles interaction with vector databases to retrieve relevant information based on the query.
 Currently, Redis with the Redisearch module is used as the vector database.
-Redisearch is appropriate for common web services and available on Redis Cloud, which offers a free plan for trial purposes.
+(Note that Redisearch is a proprietary modules and available on RedisCloud, which offers a free plan).
+The reason for choosing this is that Redis is commonly used and easy to integrate with web services.

+> Hippocampus in brain plays important roles in the consolidation of information from short-term memory to long-term memory

 3. LlmMemory::Broca: Responds to queries using memories provided by the Hippocampus component.
-ERB is used for prompt templates, and a variety of templates can be found online (e.g., in LangChain prompt).
+ERB is used for prompt templates, and a variety of templates can be found online (e.g., in [LangChain Hub](https://github.com/hwchase17/langchain-hub#-prompts)).

+> Broca's area in brain is also known as the motor speech area.

 ## Installation